thatnealpatel/the-invisible-impact/EDU_RSRC.md

 	* You'll notice a new directory on your desktop called `the-invisible-impact`.
 If you want to be really crafty, you can **l**i**s**t items in your current directory (`~/Desktop`), using `$ ls`.
 So, without need to look at your desktop physically, the terminal tells you what's there!

+	* It is also possible to clone the project over HTTPS (without SSH keys) and logging in with GitHub credentials.

 	* **Note:** If you are the type of person with a cluttered desktop, `ls` is not your friend.

 * So, you want to now change into that new directory you just downloaded: `$ cd the-invisible-impact`.